Forest Fair Mall: 1985–1988: Planning and construction

-19881990: Opening and early years
+19881990: Grand opening and early years

 In June 1988, a month before the mall's scheduled opening, Higbee's withdrew from the project after being purchased by a joint venture of Dillard's and Edward J. DeBartolo Sr. As a result, B. Altman was relocated from its original location to the space vacated by Higbee's, leaving a vacant anchor store and delaying the opening of the rest of the mall.

 The first phase of the mall, featuring Bigg's and approximately 20 other stores, opened in July 1988.
 Immediately after that wing opened, Elder-Beerman was confirmed for the vacated anchor.
 The opening of the remainder of the mall was delayed until March 1989.
 About one-third of the mall tenants were open then, including Bonwit Teller, B. Altman, Parisian, and a food court.
 By mid-year, Elder-Beerman and Sakowitz had also opened.
 Other tenants included an Australian restaurant called Wallaby Bob's, a 1950s-styled diner, Oshman's Sporting Goods, and an eight-screen movie theater called Super Saver.
 Many of the tenants were unique at the time: Wallaby Bob's was "the first brewery-restaurant in the nation that operates in a suburban shopping mall", while another tenant, Koala Klubhouse, was the first licensed day care in an American shopping mall.
 Another major tenant present at opening day was a 100000 sqft entertainment complex called Time Out, featuring a carousel and miniature golf course.
 The inclusion of such entertainment venues was cited by The New York Times as an example of shopping malls staying competitive by offering options besides retail stores.
 The Times compared it to the inclusion of entertainment at West Edmonton Mall in Edmonton, Alberta, Canada.
 A 1989 article in The Cincinnati Enquirer described the mall as "entering uncharted waters" due to Sakowitz, B. Altman, Parisian, and Bonwit Teller all being not only new to the Cincinnati market but offering higher-priced merchandise available at those stores, in comparison to the area's more blue-collar demographics.